 Geraldton Community Energy is a start-up, community based ‘profit-for-purpose’ electricity retail enterprise, driven by a focussed group of local community members, who are aiming to address a number of energy issues facing our local community.

 In WA currently, only consumers of more than approx. $15,000 pa of electricity have the freedom to choose their electricity supplier (so-called contestable customers).
-Initially, we will look to supply these customers locally but will continue to push for reform and to build our enterprise so we are ready to provide energy to all sectors of our local community as the market is deregulated.
+Initially, we will look to supply these customers locally ‘in front of the metre’ and to build up our residential customer segment on a behind the metre basis.
+We will also continue to advocate for reform and to build our enterprise so that we are ready to provide energy to all sectors of our local community as the market is deregulated.

 Given the vast renewable generation potential of the Midwest, coupled with ready access to pipeline gas, we are passionate about developing a significant business which secures local electricity generation and activates further renewable energy investment and innovation.
 We are in the process of developing a business that is incorporated, directed and managed here in Geraldton, to give local business and individuals an opportunity to invest, provide services and be employed and maximises the economic benefit to our local community.

 Almost all grid connected household and businesses here in Geraldton are buying energy that is supplied by entities incorporated and operated outside the region.
 This means the money Geraldton’s community spends on energy acts as something of an economic leakage from our local economy.

 The centralised model of energy generation, transmission and distribution served us well for many years before a tide of innovation saw the capital cost of renewable energy resources fall significantly.
 There has been a significant shift in where generation assets can now be deployed.
 ‘Power stations’ no longer need to be close to the coalfields of the South West and can sensibly be placed where the sun shines, the wind blows, bio-waste is created and wherever the population lives.